Hay’s Galleria | Tea, war and fire – the history behind the Larder of London

 Now known as Hay’s Galleria, the building is a mix of shops, offices and restaurants today.
 There are several market stalls under the covered walkway, as well as branches of Boots, Café Rouge, The Christmas Shop, Bagel Factory, Côte and Starbucks.
 On a nice day, I would suggest buying some takeaway food here and bringing it for a picnic in nearby Potters Field Park overlooking Tower Bridge and the Tower Of London.
 Alternatively on a warm summer night, sink a pint riverside at the Horniman At Hays pub – named after the tea merchant Frederick Horniman.
 Also nearby is the museum on board the HMS Belfast.

-- Hay’s Galleria is located on the riverfront, but is also accessed from Tooley Street.
-Nearest train/underground station: London Bridge.
+- Hay’s Galleria is located on the riverfront, but is also accessed from Tooley Street, SE1 2HD.
+Nearest station: London Bridge.

 To read more of Metro Girl’s blog posts on London history, click here.

-Posted on 11 June 2013, in Architecture, History, London, Tourist Attractions and tagged 19th century, Bermondsey, Hay's Galleria, Hay's Wharf, history, London Bridge, London history, London maritime, River Thames, Southbank.
+Posted on 11 Jun 2013, in Architecture, History, London, Tourist Attractions and tagged 19th century, Bankside, London Bridge, River Thames, Southwark.
 Bookmark the permalink.
 1 Comment.